 Crazy, colourful, and totally inspiring sums up our house tour this week.
 Rachael’s vibrant home is a wonderland of striking colour combinations and fun décor.
-So much so it won’t be to everybody’s taste, but we Audenza ladies think it’s fab.
+So much so it may not be to everybody’s taste, but we Audenza ladies think it’s fab.
 And it embodies what we always say ‘decorate for you and nobody else’.
 So, sit back, relax, and enjoy the zany picture show of this quirky, pop art inspired home.

 My name is Rachael.
 I’m a mother to two beautiful girls, Gabriella – 8, and Florence – 4.
 We live together in a semi-detached, rented house in Sheffield, England.
 Most of my friends and family will call me crazy – but all the best people are right?